JustinGausin/JustinGausin.github.io/_posts/2021-01-20-Numerical_Method.md

 end
 ```
-it calls the eulere one step function:
+it calls the Euler one-step function:
 ``` matlab
 function y=eulerstep(t,y,h)
 %one step of Euler’s Method